blainne/blainne.github.io/_posts/2017-03-21-akka-impressions.md

 description: ""
 keywords: akka.net
 published: true
+comments: true
 ---

-Recently I finished a major development task, which makes big use of the [Akka.NET].
+Recently I finished a major development task, which makes big use of the [Akka.NET](http://getakka.net).
 Since this was the first time when I used it for a serious software, I ended up with many conclusions that - I believe - might help someone who's considering going this way.

 Don't get me wrong - I'm certainly not an expert in this area.
 What I want to discuss is what I struggled with and what was great.
 And all this from the perspective of Akka's fresh apprentice.
 I decided to write this because I think there is a lack of this kind of analysis related to Akka.